 - 1 tbsp honey, plus more for drizzling

 - freshly cracked black pepper

 - Meanwhile, add the hazelnuts to another sheet pan.
-Roast for about 10 minutes.
+Roast for 10-12 minutes, or until deeply golden.
 Let them cool slightly.
 Use a kitchen towel to rub off the skins while they’re still warm.
 Roughly chop the hazelnuts and set aside.

 - Wipe off the sheet pan and place the slices of bread onto it next.
 Drizzle the bread with olive oil on both sides.
 Toast the bread for 10 minutes until golden.

 - In a mixing bowl, whisk together the ricotta cheese, honey, and one tablespoon of olive oil.
 Season with salt and freshly cracked black pepper to taste.